LivePersonInc/developer-center/pages/documents/consumer experience/messaging-window-api/tutorials/file-sharing.md

 A typical flow of file sharing:

-1. Enable file sharing
+1. Enable file sharing capability
 2. Create a conversation
-3. Requests upload URL
+3. Request an upload URL
 4. Upload the file to storage
 5. Publish the file as a message inside the conversation
-6. Requests download URL
+6. Request a download URL
 7. Download file from storage